NC State BBQ Camp: ‘From Conception to Consumption’

 Why is barbecue delicious?
 NC State’s BBQ Camp answers this question and more, giving an education in the science of low ’n’ slow.

 Hosted by the Department of Food, Bioprocessing and Nutrition Sciences and the North Carolina Meat Processors Association, the two-day seminar is the only university-level, science-based class of its kind in the Southeast.
 This year’s BBQ Camp — the second annual — was held June 2-3 in Raleigh.

 “This is really like going back to school, not just some cooking class,” explained one participant.
 Limited to 30 aficionados – and at $450 per person – it may seem an expensive lesson to some.
 But for the 17 people who missed the cutoff, it was a big disappointment.
 “We always sell out immediately.
 But we keep a list of everyone who didn’t get in,” said the NCMPA’s Candace Cansler.
 “They get ‘first dibs’ on the next one.”

 Proving barbecue’s broad appeal, the 2017 class included students from New York, Georgia and South Carolina.
 Among the more interesting was a lawyer from Sherrills Ford who made his own charcoal as a hobby.
 Reporters and photographers from local media also observed the events.

-In two days, participants turn various raw meats — beef, pork and turkey — into finished products, said camp leader (and NC State associate professor of meat science) Dana Hanson, “So it’s kind of a conception to consumption of barbecue.”
+In two days, participants turn various raw meats — beef, pork and turkey — into finished products, said camp leader and NC State associate professor of meat science Dana Hanson.
+“It’s kind of a conception to consumption of barbecue.”